Kochen-Specker Contextuality: Advanced topics and methods

 \subsubsection{Graphs, hypergraphs, and marginal scenarios}

 In the abstract formulation of NCHV in Sec.~\ref{sssec:NCHV}, we defined a marginal scenario $\mathcal{M}$ as the set of of all contexts for a given set of measurements $A_1,\ldots,A_n$.
-A natural representation of a marginal scenario is given by an hypergraph $H$: vertices represent measurements, whereas hyperedges represent contexts, see also \citet{Amaral2018Book}.
-Here, we consider the most general structure possible, without entering into the details of the specific way of realizing such contexts in practice, as we discussed in Sec.~\ref{ssec:compatible}.
+A natural representation of a marginal scenario is given by a hypergraph $H$: vertices represent measurements, whereas hyperedges represent contexts; see also \citet{Amaral2018Book,AcinCMP2015}.
+Here we consider the most general structure possible without entering into the details of the specific way of realizing such contexts in practice, as discussed in Sec.~\ref{ssec:compatible}.
 Given its relevance, we often discuss the specific case of sharp measurements.
 For sharp measurements in quantum mechanics, \textit{Specker's principle} applies~\cite{Specker:1960D, Kochen:1967JMM,Cabello:2012XXX}, namely that pairwise compatibility is equivalent to global compatibility.
 For this reason for sharp measurements it is enough to represent the marginal scenario as a graph, interpreting edges as pairwise compatibility relations and cliques as contexts.
 For the case of sharp measurements, we call such graphs {\it compatibility graphs}.
 It is interesting to notice that any graph can be interpreted as such a compatibility graph for sharp measurements, in the sense that these compatibility relations can be realized by a set of sharp observables on a Hilbert space \cite{HeunenPRA2014}.
-Similarly, if one considers contexts simply as sets of jointly measurable observables, then every hypergraph can be interpreted as a set of joint measurability relations for a given set of POVMs~\cite{KunjwalPRA2014b}.
-We recall that we discussed in Sec.~\ref{ssec:compatible} the problems associated with the definition of contextuality simply in terms of joint measurability.
+Similarly, if one considers contexts simply as sets of jointly measurable observables, then every hypergraph can be interpreted as a set of joint-measurability relations for a given set of POVMs~\cite{KunjwalPRA2014b}.
+We recall that we discussed in Sec.~\ref{ssec:compatible} the problems associated with possible definitions of contexts requiring joint-measurability alone.

+Notice that the previous notion of compatibility hypergraph should not be confused with the hypergraph approach of \citet{AcinCMP2015}, who instead represented effects as nodes and some results, such as the identification of cliques with contexts in the case of sharp measurements, do not hold.
 An example of a compatibility graph is given in Fig.~\ref{fig:p_com} for the KCBS scenario.
-Each vertex represents a measurement setting $A_0,\ldots,A_4$, and edges connect vertices corresponding two joint measurement $\mean{A_i A_{i+1}}$ appearing in the KCBS inequality~\cite{Klyachko:2008PRL}.
+Each vertex represents a measurement setting $A_0,\ldots,A_4$, and edges connect vertices corresponding to two joint measurement $\mean{A_i A_{i+1}}$ appearing in the KCBS inequality~\cite{Klyachko:2008PRL}.